-The ship Oosterland was a big East Indiaman sailing between Patria and the Indies.
-The Oosterland's second voyage, a very successful one of only two months and ten days, from the Netherlands brought her back to the Cape in July 1688.
+The Oosterland was a big East Indiaman sailing between Patria and the Indies.
+The vessel undertook four major voyages during its service in the VOC and had a relatively long career with the VOC and transported a variety of expensive Asiatic products during the first three voyages.
+Her second voyage was very successful, and she only took two months and ten days to sail from the Netherlands to the Cape, arriving in July 1688.
 Most voyages from the Netherlands took between four and six months!
-This time she carried refugees from France among her 33 passengers, including some Huguenot families who were to become significant in South Africa's later history.
+She was carrying refugees from France among her 33 passengers, including some Huguenot families who were later to become significant in South Africa's history.

-The foundering of the Oosterland together with the Waddinxveen resulted in a setback for the Dutch East India Company.
-Two important Dutch East Indiaman were lost as well as 140 crewmembers.
+The foundering of the Oosterland together with the Waddingsveen resulted in a considerable setback for the Dutch East India Company.

 |People on board||300|

-Nearly 300 years after being lost, the ships Oosterland and Waddinxveen were found by amateur divers in 1988.
+Nearly 300 years after being lost, the ships Oosterland and Waddingsveen were found by amateur divers in 1988.
 This discovery resulted in the first scientific underwater archaeological excavation in South Africa.
-This archaeological excavation was led by Bruno Werz in combination with Cape Town University and started in the early 1990s.
+This archaeological excavation was led by Bruno Werz in combination with the University of Cape Town and started in the early 1990s.

-The ship Oosterland lies at a depth of 6 metres, just a few hundred metres from the entrance to Milnerton Lagoon.
+The Oosterland lies at a depth of 6 metres, just a few hundred metres from the entrance to Milnerton Lagoon.
 However, strong winds and currents, in combination with cold water and poor visibility, made the excavation of the wreck site quite challenging.
-Found onboard the Oosterland were artifacts that are consistent with the cargo of the Dutch East India Company.
-The cargo of this ship consisted of textiles, and spices such as cinnamon, wood and diamonds.
-Cannons were also found onboard this ship and these were the ones that provided the identification.
+Excavators noted that there was a lot of sand overburden on the site, so the ship was excavated over several seasons in small sections.

 This wreck site is protected in the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
 The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artefacts removed from the wreck may not be traded without SAHRA's permission.